orthecreedence/cl-async/README.md

 and existing connection (and also be able to set new read/write/event callbacks on it), check out [write-socket-data](#write-socket-data).

-Note that the `host` can be an IP address *or* a hostname, the hostname will be looked up asynchronously via libevent's DNS implementation.
-Also note that the DNS lookup does __not__ use [dns-lookup](#dns-lookup), but directly calls into the libevent DNS functions, so [x86-64](https://github.com/orthecreedence/cl-async/issues/15) is supported when using DNS.
+Note that the `host` can be an IP address *or* a hostname.
+The hostname will be looked up asynchronously via libevent's DNS implementation.
+Also note that the DNS lookup does __not__ use [dns-lookup](#dns-lookup), but directly calls into the libevent DNS functions.

 ```common-lisp
 ;; definition: